 Food for Soul is a non-profit organization founded by chef Massimo Bottura and Lara Gilmore to empower local communities to reduce food waste and support social inclusion.
 By enabling the transformation of people, places and food, Food for Soul builds a culture of value that strengthens community resilience, opens opportunities for social and economic mobility and builds healthier and more equitable food systems.

-Refettorio Harlem’s anchor program will provide in-kind daily meals that take an active role in creating a healthier more equitable food system while reducing local and regional food waste and loss.
-Ingredients will be transformed into nourishing meals to support the food sufficiency of neighbors, supporting health outcomes and social and economic stability.
-YAYB’s Good Food Jobs Training Program will be housed in Refettorio Harlem whereby participants will undertake training in both the back and front of house operations, learn culinary skills and gain experience in the kitchen.
-The project will also be site to internships for those interested in pursuing work placement in food sustainability and hospitality career paths that seek to be part of healthier innovations in the food industry.
+Refettorio Harlem’s anchor program will provide in-kind daily meals, 5 days per week, that take an active role in creating a healthier more equitable food system while reducing local and regional food waste and loss.
+Reclaimed imperfect and surplus ingredients will be transformed into nourishing meals served with hospitality around the table to approximately 100 guests.
+Food assistance will carry forward outside the Refettorio to support the food sufficiency of neighbors through pick up or delivery to community partner organizations that will work collaboratively with the Refettorio to measure health outcomes and social and economic stability.
+HBK’s Chef Collective, The Historic Emanuel, 119th’s Neighborhood Block Association, YAYB and The 400 Foundation will continue to take an active role in youth based job apprenticeships, culinary education, food business incubation, in both the back and front of house operations where individuals can learn culinary skills and gain experience in the kitchen.
+The project will also be site for internships by those interested in pursuing work placement in food sustainability and hospitality career paths that seek to be part of healthier innovations in the food industry.
 With a vision to transform lives and rebuild communities, Refettorio programs will embrace and serve the greater Harlem community offering food education initiatives, cultural programming, events and volunteer opportunities that promote social cohesion through a just food system.

 Refettorio Harlem will support individuals most at risk or experiencing food insecurity, poverty, isolation, homelesses and marginalization, together with those facing social vulnerability who are not always seen.
 Our aim is to offer basic necessities with dignity and respect by investing in those who are in need of social and economic capital to sustain well being and livelihood while improving the health of people and the planet.